GraphScope/GART/docs/documentation/getting-started/intro-content.rst

 -----------------

 GART is a graph extension that includes an interface to an RDBMS and a dynamic graph store for online graph processing.

-It is designed to bridge the gap between relational OLTP and graph-based OLAP.
+There is a need to utilize graph data flexibly without altering the existing relational database system.
+Additionally, the issue of transparency arises, where users should not need to be concerned with the intricacies of graph data storage or the process of maintaining data consistency between relational and graph data stores.

-We would like to be able to use graph data flexibly without re-altering the existing relational database system.
-Moreover, users do not need to be aware of the storage of graph data and the synchronization of data between relational data and graph data for freshness.
-To fulfill this requirement, we build GART, an in-memory system for real-time online graph computation.
+To meet this requirement, GART has been developed—an in-memory system tailored for real-time, online graph computation.
+GART enables users to work with graph data effectively, ensuring that the graph representation remains current and in sync with the traditional relational data without direct user intervention for data synchronization.

 GART uses transactional logs (e.g., binlog) to capture data changes, then recovers data changes into fresh graph data in real time.
 GART integrates graph computation engines (e.g. GraphScope, NetworkX) to support efficient graph computation processing.
 The workflow of GART is shown below.